tomfielden/TerikoTableau/README.md

     BILLED_REBATE_AMT = NVD_RATE * TOTAL_PKG_QUANTITY
 ```

-### Details+NVD.tfl / Product Detail + NVD (Clean)
+### Detail+NVD_Step-2.tfl

-The purpose of this workflow is to selectively pick up (aggregated: see below) records from the "Billed NVD (Clean)" table and add fields, but not rows to the existing "Product Detail (Clean)" table.
+The purpose of this workflow is to merge the "Product Billed (Clean)" and "Billed NVD (clean)".

-This workflow is a controlled join of the two tables constructed by the workflows above,
+Specifically we use the following source tables,

     * server: Teriko's Projects/Product Detail (Clean)
     * server: Teriko's Projects/Billed NVD (Clean)